 The research written by Dr Lucie Clements commenced on 21 January 2022 and was completed on 05 April 2022.
 Read the full report.

 The research and charter was launched at a panel event chaired by Actor, writer, and well-being coach Abiola Ogunbiyi.
 Speakers include Dr. Lucie Clements and Juliette Burton, Comedian and Ambassador for Rethink Mental Health Illness.
-More information about the event.
+M

 The World Health Organization (2004) defines mental health as “a state of well-being in which the individual realizes their own abilities, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community”.